stephenslab/ipynb-website/README.md

    + Edit the notebooks interactively in Jupyter.

-   + After you are satisfied with your changes, re-build the modified webpages by running `sos-runner release`, or use `sos-runner release -s force` to re-build all the webpages, then commit your changes to the git repository.
+   + After you are satisfied with your changes, re-build the modified webpages by running `sos-runner ./release`, or use `sos-runner ./release -s force` to re-build all the webpages, then commit your changes to the git repository.

    + Push your changes (`git remote add ...` and `git push ...`) to